goodmind/Infornography/README.md

 ### What about Archey?
 `archey` seems to follow more closely the principles of KISS, however it's designed only for Arch Linux.
 We'd like to be a little more broad, but just a little.

+### Why does the script have a ton of output before the art?
+Because there's no good standard for #! (shebang) lines.
+To fix this, you can compile the script to a binary `csc infornography.scm` or create your own wrapper that calls `csi -script infornography.scm`